 - Corporate Housing: If you can afford it, corporate housing may be a viable option for you.
 Most corporate suites are fully furnished.

-- Other FEP interns: If your host site has multiple FEP interns, you may consider joining them for cohabitation in a subletted apartment.
+- Other FEP interns: If your host site has multiple FEP interns, you may consider joining them for cohabitation in a sublet apartment.
 This can lower the bills and increase connection between FEP participants.

 The Education Specialist can only advise you about housing.
-They cannot actually research or locate housing for you.
+They cannot research or locate housing for you.
 Please be pro-active and use your available resources to secure your fall housing.
 Do not delay the housing search.
 No one can do this for you.

 What goes in my Letter of Introduction?